 - Collecting in the financial details of the estate

-- Preparing the necessary HM Revenue & Customs forms
+- Preparing the necessary HM Revenue & Customs forms and Probate papers

 - Preparing and submitting the necessary forms to obtain the Grant of Representation